duckietown/duckietown-manual/src/60-learning-experiences/lx-setup-ml-based-object-detection.md

 (note the `-m` flag which means that we are running in the `matrix`.)

-To get started you can proceed to the [first notebook](./notebooks/01-CNN/cnn.ipynb).

 ```{figure} ../_images/lx-devmanual/lx-object-detection/train_batch1.jpg
 :alt: duckietown object detection learning experience training in batch from real data
 :width: 70%